 Businesses in New York, though, should not regard the state as unfriendly to companies that have a business model using bona fide independent contractors.
 Many instances of employee misclassification identified since 2007 in New York involve businesses that are using legitimate independent contractors but have simply failed to structure, document, and implement the independent contractor relationship in accordance with applicable law and enforcement guidelines.

 Companies located in New York and other states are encouraged to undertake a process of enhancing their independent contractor compliance before being subjected to audits and investigations by regulators or class action lawsuits for allegedly unpaid wages, benefits, and employee expenses.
-One methodology used by an increasing number of businesses is IC Diagnostics™, which facilitates the restructuring, re-documentation, and re-implementation of an IC relationship in a manner that minimizes IC misclassification liability through the use of proprietary tools and processes.
+One methodology used by an increasing number of businesses is a process such as IC Diagnostics™, which facilitates the restructuring, re-documentation, and re-implementation of an IC relationship in a manner that minimizes IC misclassification liability through the use of tools and processes.
 Other alternative forms of compliance available to companies under IC Diagnostics™ includes reclassification and redistribution of workers, as more fully described in my White Paper on the subject.

 While the industries identified in the latest and more recent Task Force Reports run the greatest risk of encountering a sweep, audit, or investigation in New York and other states, no industry is immune these days from governmental scrutiny of workers treated as independent contractors.
 Absent a current examination of a company’s level of IC compliance and an effort to enhance same, businesses in New York and other states run an increased risk of exposure to IC misclassification liability.
 Those businesses that have taken a proactive approach to their use of independent contractors and have structured, documented, and implemented their IC relationships in a manner designed to enhance compliance are far less likely to be the subject of an audit or investigation by a state or federal labor department, the IRS, or a state unemployment, taxation, or workers’ compensation agency.